top of page

 About the Movement work that I teach:

-Suprapto combined Buddhist and Javanese philosophy, connection with nature, a vibrant curiosity about body and mind, an interest in human movement ( from watching children playing, and study of Javanese martial arts and dance) and an intense devotion to awareness and spirit, to develop the free-from movement practice that he calls Amerta Movement.
+Suprapto combined Buddhist and Javanese philosophy, connection with nature, a vibrant curiosity about body and mind, an interest in human movement ( from watching children playing, and study of Javanese martial arts and dance) and an intense devotion to awareness and spirit, to develop the free-from movement practice that he calls Amerta:.
 Amerta means ‘The Nectar of life’.

 I have also studied experiential anatomy, danced hundreds of hours of 5 Rhythms, and been inspired by some great teachers (Sandra Reeves, Caryn McHose, Andrea Olsen, Bonnie Bainbridge-Cohen) and have a certificate in Community dance.